 Hi!
 My name is Nandini and I am celebrating my 12th birthday this month and you can help me give the gift of water.

 Last spring, I had an epiphany.
 Everyone wants to do something to help people, and I had just figured out what I wanted to do.
 It felt like God was sending me a message, and it came in a funny way.
 I got my message in a catalog.
-Read the rest of this entry
+Continue reading “The Gift of Water: Every Drop Counts!
+12 yr old raising $10,000”

 Be strong, and let your heart take courage.